XML Formatter

 - No signup

 Paste XML on the left and right to compare element trees.
 Attribute order and insignificant whitespace are ignored; child order matters.
 Comments and declarations are skipped.
 Differences are listed as added, removed, or changed paths.
-Comparison runs entirely in your browser.
+Comparison works on your device.

 Paste XML on the left and right.
 Both sides are parsed into element trees, then compared structurally.
 Attribute order and insignificant whitespace are ignored; child element order matters.
 Comments and declarations are skipped.
 Differences are listed as added, removed, or changed paths.
-Comparison runs entirely in your browser.
+Comparison works on your device.

 No. Attributes are compared by name.
 Insignificant whitespace between tags is also ignored.
 Child element order matters.